Frequently asked questions:

 What is your refund policy?

-Sorry, but there are no refunds on the Basics class, Patreon simply does not have a method for offering refunds.
+Sorry, but there are no refunds on the Livestream class.
 Unsubscribe before the 1st day of the month to stop further charges from accruing.

 For the Foundations course and other classes in the Workshop, the 30 day refund policy begins the day you enroll in the class.
 Note that if you purchase during a pre-sale, your 30 days starts with the purchase date, not the class start date.